PeterT1000/trackrad2025/README.md

 ALGORITHM_DIR="./your-algorithm"
 ```

 > Tip: By this time your download of the labeled dataset could be done and you could also update the dataset path, to use the labeled dataset.
-If you don't just want to verify that your algorithm works on a technical level, that is.
+This is recommended if you want to test more than just the technical functionality of your algorithm.

 ```bash
 # This might also be a good time to